icegoat9/humidity_eink/README.md

 ![](docs/humidity6_testimage.JPG)

-**Side note:** I used CircuitPython (as opposed to something lower-level) for four main reasons:
-* I know it well and find it fast to develop in.
-* Nothing in this project involves critical timing or speed (e.g. no real-time control loop).
-* The Python shell / REPL lets me quickly experiment with modules and communications (see below).
-* I'll write abstracted code that happens to run on this particular Feather embedded board, but which I could port to a different processor (such as an ESP32-based Feather which is what I've used for more recent projects-- I just didn't have a spare one on hand today).

-I brushed up on the [`displayio`](https://docs.circuitpython.org/en/latest/shared-bindings/displayio/) library which I've used in the past to composite images onto a display and wrote a few lines of code.
+I brushed up on the [`displayio`](https://docs.circuitpython.org/en/latest/shared-bindings/displayio/) library which I've used in the past to composite elements into an image and wrote a few lines of code.
 Oops, I forgot that (x,y) coordinates in displayio anchor by default to the vertical center of text:
 ![](docs/humidity7_displayio_text.JPG)

 Fixed: